Are you confused about the difference between RAW or JPEG? Let’s chat about what to choose and when!

 Food for Thought

-If a JPEG is simply the output of the RAW image data, through basic in camera processing such as contrast and sharpening; and if white balance and exposure are accurate in camera as shot then shouldn’t there should be zero difference in overall final image quality between the starting point being RAW or JPEG?
+If a JPEG is simply the output of the RAW image data, through basic in camera processing such as contrast and sharpening; and if white balance and exposure are accurate in camera as shot then shouldn’t there should be zero difference in overall final image quality between the starting point being RAW and JPEG?

 I feel its a valid question that we all need to ponder and think about.
 Which begs the next question…